Loading...

 35,000+

-(67/100)Comprehensive Community Health Centers provides quality primary healthcare and social services to the underserved in the South Los Angeles community.
+(73/100)Comprehensive Community Health Centers provides quality primary healthcare and social services to communities with limited access to care in the South Los Angeles community.

 4 active programs (excellent diversity)